-Do your research and be ready with an answer that plays to your best educated guess of what the particular company is looking for in a new hire.
-Shape you answer into a story about how you’ve worked on one of your weaknesses and turned it into a growing strength.
+Do your research and be ready with an answer that plays to your best-educated guess of what the particular company is looking for in a new hire.
+Shape your answer into a story about how you’ve worked on one of your weaknesses and turned it into a growing strength.
 If you can tie this growing strength to one of the skills needed for the job you’re going after, you’ll really ace the answer to this question.

 Be prepared to answer this question in a way that emphasizes how you’ve employed your professional skills during times of unemployment (this also should be noted on your resume or in your cover letter).
 If pressed, be honest about how and why you left past jobs, including dismissals, but do not fall into the trap of criticizing past employers.
 Simply emphasize the positive aspects of each past employment experience in ways that make clear how these past experiences will help you bring value to your next position.

-This is really a way of asking, “What can you do for us?”
+Study the job description, think about your own resume and experience, and prepare to highlight how your knowledge and skills will allow you to come in and succeed in this role.
 Make it clear that you are the candidate that can solve their problems by making sure you do the research to find out what those are (or might be), and tailor your answer to those issues with specific examples of how your skills and experience can be applied to those issues.
 Tell a success story about how you addressed similar issues in the past.

 If possible, mention a task that will not be required in the new role or work environment.
 Don’t focus on politics or people.
 Then, shift to what you liked about your last job, especially those parts that will also be part of your new role.
 It’s worth re-emphasizing this point: do not speak negatively about a past or current employer.

-These interview questions can range from “What would you do if you found out a coworker lied to a client?” to “If you could have a super power what would it be?”
+These interview questions can range from “What would you do if you found out a coworker lied to a client?” to “If you could have a superpower what would it be?”
 Hypothetical questions often, even intentionally, have nothing to do with your area of expertise.
+That’s part of what makes them so tricky to answer.
 Some are designed to gauge your values, but more often they are simply presented to see how you handle a situation you are not expecting and cannot really prepare for.
 The interviewer wants to see how you think on your feet when asking a “what if?” question.